kamwithak/Speech-Command-Center---Python/README.md

 ### Prerequisites

+Please install pip, it will be useful for you!

 All we shall need for this automation tool are two modules:
 * SpeechRecogniton
 * WinApps

-Ofcourse, we can install using pip:
+We can simply install using pip:
 ```sh
 pip install SpeechRecogniton winapps
 ```